paulshorey/pauls-pure-functions/README.md

 # Installation:

+## Node.js ES6 Modules
-**Node.js ES6 Modules** - High five!
+High five!
 You can haz tree shaking!
 You may have to add ".js" to the filename, depending on your configuration.
   ```
-  // use "esm" folder
+  // NOTE: import from "esm" folder:
   import { sort_by_rating_and_position } from "pauls-pure-functions/esm/sort_strings"
   // or:
   import * as string_sort_functions from "pauls-pure-functions/esm/sort_strings"